Tuning FotoWeb and Index Manager for performance

 Uncached loading results

-The below screenshot shows the time it takes to load the uncached image (emphasized in red; click for larger version).
+The screenshot below shows the time it takes to load the uncached image (red text, select the image to open a larger version).

 How does this scale?